Te Kawa Matua: Module 2 Code of Ethics

 All new financial mentors as part of completing their FMIC provisional period competencies.

-All existing financial mentors and service managers to extend their understanding of the Code of Conduct expectations.
+All existing financial mentors and service managers to extend their understanding of the Code of Ethics expectations.

 What will you learn?

-At the completion of this module you will have explored these topics and how they relate to the Code of Conduct:
+At the completion of this module, you will have explored these topics and how they relate to the Code of Ethics:

 • The Code of Ethics Values